-I sat in on a course that used the official (ISC)2 course material.
+I sat in on courses for both CISSP and CCSP that used the official (ISC)2 course material.
 Some companies used to run their own test-prep courses, but (ISC)2 forced them to stop (and, soon after, so did CompTIA).
 Other companies can teach (ISC)2 courses, but they have to use material they buy from (ISC)2.
-The (ISC)2 course included a text that's about 750 pages long.
+Each (ISC)2 course included a text that's about 750 pages long.

 As usual with these types of books, they're not great.
 More like the least bad.
 Technical books don't get the quality editing associated with major fiction and history publishers.

 They're from (ISC)2 so they don't contradict what the test has as the correct answer.
 However, any certification organization wants to keep their tests difficult.
-There will be things in the question pool but unmentioned in the books, and the books will contain things that aren't in the question pool in order to further overload your memory.
+There will be topics in the question pool that are unmentioned and unexplained in the books.
+And, the books will contain topics that aren't in the question pool, because that further overloads your memory.
 (ISC)2 are better than CompTIA as far as irrelevant clutter, but their books still contain irrelevancies.

 ISO 27034-1 defines an ONF management process to manage the ONF.

-ISC2 books use the words "apply" and "application" in confusing ways while discussing software packages, which are called "applications".
-And they use the adjective "key" to mean "important" or "crucial" in discussions of cryptography, which uses keys.
-And, "precompiled" when talking about software development, confusing us about compilers.
-These aren't exact quotes, but ISC2 books on CISSP and CCSP contain phrases along these lines:
+(ISC)2 books use the words "apply" and "application" in confusing ways while discussing software packages, which are called applications.
+And they use the adjective "key" to mean "important" or "crucial" within discussions of cryptography, which uses keys.
+And, "precompiled" to mean "organized into a list" when talking about software development, confusing us about compilers.
+These aren't exact quotes, but (ISC)2 books on CISSP and CCSP contain phrases along these lines:

 ... apply these measures to application development.